 Customers have said that the lights were pretty easy to install and that they hold up well in severe weather.
 They aren’t as bright as some solar deck lights, but most users agree that they provide just enough light to be useful without being so bright as to irritate neighbors.

-As with any solar light, you’ll get best results when your XLUX Solar Lights are in direct sunlight for most of the day, but these lights tend to perform well even on cloudy days and they automatically turn on and off when they sense the light in the surrounding environment changing.Learn More – Check Price on Amazon
+As with any solar light, you’ll get best results when your XLUX Solar Lights are in direct sunlight for most of the day, but these lights tend to perform well even on cloudy days and they automatically turn on and off when they sense the light in the surrounding environment changing.Learn More & Buy Now at Amazon

 If your deck is partially covered or if you have a pergola, the Brightech Ambience Pro Waterproof Outdoor String Lights can brighten up your deck from above.
 Each strand is 48 feet long and contains 15 solar bulbs spaced 3 feet apart.
 You can connect up to eight strands together for larger decks.
 While you can’t adjust the settings on the bulb itself, you can attach the string light to a dimmer switch so you can control its brightness.